shawnbrown/datatest/docs/tutorial/testing-pandas.rst

 .. seealso::

-    See the :doc:`../reference/pandas-integration` reference docs
+    See the :doc:`../intro/validating-pandas` introduction docs
     for more information and examples.

     See :ref:`pandas-accessor-docs` to learn about the alternate